David Machuca

 Cid began coaching as an assistant offensive line coach at West Covina High School in 2014.
 Then went on to become the head offensive line coach at Citrus College 2015-16, where four of five starters earned scholarships.
 In 2019 was hired as the offensive line coach at El Camino Real High School, where he helped lead them to the school’s first Division 1 Final.
 In 2020 was hired as Chaminade’s varsity offensive line coach.
 Coach Cid lives in Woodland Hills with his wife, Samira, and daughter Bahar.

-Varsity Defensive Pass Game Coordinator
+Varsity Special Coordinator

 Reggie Carter